What started out as a truck and tire business turned into one of the largest potato and vegetable operations in the

 This unusual turn of events is the story of Mortenson Bros.
 Farms, Inc., a more than 12,000-acre potato and vegetable farm headquartered in Plainfield, Wisconsin.

 Brothers Gary (“Jack”) and James (“Frog”) Mortenson were in the trucking and tire business in Antigo, Wisconsin – – Mortenson Brothers Trucking and Southside Tire.
 They had hauled potatoes for a farm that could not pay them back, so they took ownership of part of the crop.
 Jack left Antigo that summer to watch over their new potato investment.

 When Jack’s son, Jim graduated from Antigo High School in 1991, he started farming with his father full time.
 Jack and his wife, Evelyn, helped Jim start a small farm of his own in 1997 called Mortenson Produce, LLC.

 “Mortenson Bros.
-Farms’ mission is to supply raw product and assist customers with their needs in any situation, 24 hours a day, 7 days a week.
+Farms’ mission is to supply raw products and assist customers with their needs in any situation, 24 hours a day, 7 days a week.
 This commitment of urgency and a can-do attitude is what the company’s founder lived by and is instilled in today’s ownership and staff.
 This is a promise we make to every customer.”

 Looking to the Future